Graphical vs. Deep Generative Models: Measuring the Impact of Differentially Private Mechanisms and Budgets on Utility

+To stress-test scalability {\em claims} from leading commercial companies~\cite{accelario2023, datagen2023, syntho2023, gretel2023}--that synthetic data can be scaled and delivered in minutes even for very large training datasets--we set practical time constraints.
+Specifically, we discard models that take longer than 60 minutes to train.
+In all experiments, this only affects the graphical models, as discussed later.
+While, in theory, the graphical models could scale beyond these limits (in terms of data size and time), doing so would result in increased computational costs, which might not be practical or desirable.
+This approach also allows us to feasibly test a significant number of models, totaling 21k.

-The graphical models scale polynomially with $d$ and quickly approach the 60 minutes limit –- it takes PrivBayes 35 minutes to fit on a 256-dimensional dataset and MST 36 minutes on 128 dimensions while increasing $n$ is barely a factor.
-On the other hand, increasing either $d$ or $n$ slows the GANs –- the former due to the increase of the first and last layers of, respectively, the discriminator and generator and the latter due to the increased number of iterations (we fix the number of epochs instead).
-PATE-GAN is more efficient than DP-WGAN as PATE only adds noise to the teacher-discriminator votes, while DP-SGD clips the per instance gradients and adds noise to all discriminator layers.
-For all models apart from Independent, the generation step only takes a fraction of the training time.
+\descr{Analysis.} The graphical models scale polynomially with $d$ and quickly approach the 60 minutes limit; for instance, it takes PrivBayes 35 minutes to fit on a 256-dimensional dataset while MST requires 36 minutes for 128 dimensions.
+This finding contradicts previous work~\cite{mckenna2021winning, mckenna2022asimple}, which does not test either model on more than 100 columns but concludes that MST is more scalable than PrivBayes.
+Training PrivBayes and MST on wider datasets exceeds the set limit, so we refrain from doing so for all tasks.
+Increasing $n$ has a minimal impact on time.

+On the other hand, increasing $d$ or $n$ slows the GANs, but they train on all data settings within the time limit.
+In other words, throughout our experiments, all GAN models either train for the preset number of iterations or until there is available privacy budget.
+The increase in $d$ impacts the size of the first layer of the discriminator and the last layer of the generator.
+By contrast, increasing $n$ leads to more iterations since we fix the number of epochs.
+PATE-GAN is more efficient than DP-WGAN because PATE only introduces noise to the teacher-discriminator votes, whereas DP-SGD modifies the per-instance gradients and adds noise to all discriminator layers.
+In fact, applying DP only materially slows DP-WGAN.